armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

          "caching":false
       }
    },
-   "lastAssignmentMsg":"successfully assigned to agent agent-private-network-1-54865d798c-tdfvw for executing operations" }
+   "lastAssignmentMsg":"successfully assigned to Agent agent-private-network-1-54865d798c-tdfvw for executing operations" }
 ```
 ## Migrate Clouddriver account to Agent
 `POST /armory/accounts`

-Provide the account number for an existing native Clouddriver account to be later migrated to an agent.
+Provide the account number for an existing native Clouddriver account to be later migrated to an Agent.
 The `zoneId` is an optional parameter.
 If present, the account is pinned to agents matching the Agent configuration or its computed value: `deploymentName_namespace`.
 If omitted, the account is assigned to any available Agent pod. same zoneId ".

 ### Request parameters
 - `name`: the name of the account matching the account in clouddriver accounts.
-- `zoneId` (optional): the name of the zoneId for the targeted agent `replicaset`, it is by default `deploymentName_namespace,`
+- `zoneId` (optional): the name of the zoneId for the targeted Agent `replicaset`, it is by default `deploymentName_namespace,`
 - `kubeConfigFile` (optional): a secret token for a `kubeconfig` path or file, it supports `encrypted/encryptedFile`.

 #### Example request body